Quantifying Aleatoric and Epistemic Uncertainty in Machine Learning: Are Conditional Entropy and Mutual Information Appropriate Measures?: Critical Assessment

-In other words, total uncertainty is the uncertainty (entropy) of the distribution of $Y$, which the learner \emph{expects} according to its belief $Q$.
-As a consequence, there is no distinction between $Q_{uni}$ and $\delta_{1/2}$, which both lead to the same expectation (namely, Bernoulli with $\theta = \nicefrac{1}{2}$).
-As can be seen from this example, the distribution $Q$ itself enters only very indirectly in this computation\,---\,effectively, this distribution is averaged out.
-In this sense, the reason for having maximal total uncertainty in the case of $Q_{uni}$ is not that this distribution (supposedly) reflects the greatest lack of knowledge, but only that it is symmetric around $\theta = \nicefrac{1}{2}$.
-The spread of $Q$, on the other hand, is not directly reflected in the total uncertainty, although it should be an important indicator of the learner's state of knowledge.
+The root cause of these peculiarities is the role of the distribution $Q$ in the computation of TU -- effectively, $Q$ is marginalized over.
+In this sense, the reason for having maximal TU in the case of $\unif$ is not that it (supposedly) encodes the greatest lack of knowledge, but only its symmetry around $\theta = \half$.
+Information about the second-order distribution is thus compressed to a single number in the form of its expectation.
+On the other hand, the concentration of $Q$ is hardly reflected in the TU, although it should be an important indicator of the learner's state of knowledge.

-\subsection{Aleatoric uncertainty}
+\subsection{Aleatoric Uncertainty}